MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/deployment-guide-onenote.md

 If you’re deploying Office 2019 to your users, OneNote for Windows 10 will be the default when Office 2019 is released later this year. *(A specific release date for Office 2019 hasn’t been announced yet.)*

 If you’re deploying Office 365 ProPlus to users on Windows 10, when OneNote for Windows 10 becomes the default installation depends on which [update channel](overview-of-update-channels-for-office-365-proplus.md) you’re using.
 The following are the approximate dates for each update channel:
- - Monthly Channel: September 2018
+ - Monthly Channel: by end of September 2018
- - Semi-Annual Channel (Targeted): September 2018
+ - Semi-Annual Channel (Targeted): by end of September 2018
  - Semi-Annual Channel: January 2019

 The dates for Office 365 ProPlus also apply if you allow your users to install Office 365 ProPlus for themselves from the Office 365 portal.
 The default update channel for those installs is Semi-Annual Channel.